BhushanVidhate-27/mini-projects/readme.md

 - Each project contains its own source code, dependencies, and README.
 - The projects are independent of one another.
-- If you are running **mongoose-rest**, make sure your MongoDB server is running before starting the project.
+- If you are running **mongoose-rest** or **wanderLust**, make sure your MongoDB server is running before starting the project.
+- The **wanderLust** project also requires its environment variables (such as Cloudinary and database configuration) to be set before running.

 ---